Forecasting Constraint on Primordial Black Hole Properties with the CSST $3\times2$pt Analysis: Theoretical Model

 The paper is organized as follows : in Section~\ref{sec: angular power spectra}, we discuss the PBH effects in cosmology and the theory of angular power spectra for galaxy clusters and cosmic shear; in Section~\ref{sec: mock data}, we introduce the method of generating and selecting the mock data of angular power spectra; in Section \ref{sec: result}, we discuss the \(3\times2\)pt fitting method and constraint results of the free parameters; Section \ref{sec: summary} gives the summary and relevant discussions.
 We assume a flat $\Lambda$CDM cosmology with the fiducial values of the cosmological parameters from {\it Planck} measurements \citep{Planck:2018vyg}.

-\section{Theoretical model}
+\section{Theoretical Model}

-\subsection{PBH-$\Lambda$CDM Power Spectrum}
+\subsection{PBH-$\Lambda$CDM power spectrum}

 PBHs can be seen as a component of CDM, and could cause specific effects on structure formation through their isocurvature perturbations.
 Therefore, the properties of PBHs can be constrained by the measurements of cosmic structure formation.
 The influence of PBHs can be specifically categorized into two types: ``Poisson" effect and ``Seed" effect.
 The ``Poisson" effect represents the collective influence of multiple PBHs coexisting within a given region, and the ``Seed" effect represents the isolated influence of a single PBH within a given region \citep{carr_primordial_2018}.
-Since there is still no reliable model to accurately describe the ``Seed" effect, we only focus on the ``Poisson" effect in this work.
+Both of the two effects can basically enhance the matter power spectrum at small scales.
+However, since there is still no reliable model that can accurately describe the ``Seed" effects, current studies typically apply a cut-off at small scales in the matter power spectrum to obtain conservative results \citep{liu_accelerating_2022,Gouttenoire:2023nzr,Hutsi:2022fzw}.
+In this work, we also adopt the cut-off and only consider the power spectra in the linear or quasi-linear regime as described in the next section, where the ``Seed" effect can be safely neglected.
 Regarding the mass spectrum of PBHs, it has shown that constraints on a monochromatic mass spectrum can be extended to arbitrary mass spectra \citep{carr_primordial_2017}.
 Therefore, in this work, we assume that PBHs have a monochromatic mass spectrum.